JX1DX1-glazer/JX1DX1-glazer/README.md

   <a href="https://en.pronouns.page/@gasa4">prns page</a>
 </p>

+honey i want you to take one good look at my fatass (/ref) and see if im gonna devorate this anytime soon

+i will be imactive during april 11 and april 14 because im at a camp

-hi im sean, beren, cashier or any of the names in prnspage
+anyway hi im sean, beren, cashier or any of the names in prnspage

 toxic asf beware